- Identify possible challenges families face and considerations for parenting in early childhood.

 - Describe the Strengthening Families Protective Factors Framework.

 Think about a time in your life in which your family faced a challenge.
 Maybe you or a family member was dealing with health issues, financial issues, loss of employment, relationship difficulties, moving to a new place, or separation from family and friends.
 How did these challenges affect you and the rest of your family?
 How did you cope with these challenges?
-What were some factors that enabled you to deal with these challenges successfully?
+What were some factors that enabled you to successfully deal with these challenges?

 During these early years, factors such as family stress, nonflexible work situations, lack of sleep, poor nutrition or health concerns, multiple moves, and difficult economic situations can all affect the development of infants and toddlers.
 These challenges can make it increasingly difficult for families to provide the support their infants and toddlers need.
 Some family members may also feel isolated in their role as a parent due to divorce, challenging relationships with their own families, single-parenthood, or a move that takes them away from nearby family.
-In the face of such circumstances, early care and learning programs become increasingly important sources of support, not only infants and toddlers, but for families as a whole.
+In the face of such circumstances, early care and learning programs become increasingly important sources of support, not only for infants and toddlers, but for families as a whole.

 Strengthening Families Protective Factors Framework

 The Center for the Study of Social Policy has developed the Strengthening Families Protective Factors Framework.
-Originally designed as a framework to prevent child abuse and neglect, the Protective Factors can be a useful way to approach all of your work with families.
+Originally designed as a framework to prevent child abuse and neglect, the Protective Factors can be a useful way to approach your work with families.
 It is important to understand this framework because it can help you see that the high-quality, family-centered work that you do every day in your program makes a difference in the lives of children and families.
 Your job is not only to care for each infant and toddler, but also to provide care and support for the whole family.
 The Strengthening Families Protective Factors framework gives us tools and ideas to support families.